gnujesus/aethers-not-found-blog/content/posts/My experience with Vim (Neovim) as a Junior Developer.md

 Neovim allows it’s users to customize it to the core.
 After installing it, it comes as a plain text editor without more than basic text editing functions, and commands and combinations of keys that facilitate the code editing process (take into account that I’m not a Vim professional, I may be missing something here).

-It has a wide community of users who develop and are constantly updating plugins for it’s optimal usage, which allows you to customize it in ways you may have never imagined.
+It has a wide community of users who develop and are constantly updating plugins for its optimal usage, which allows you to customize it in ways you may have never imagined.

 ## Wide Community